firebase/extensions/firestore-bigquery-export/README.md

 If you create, update, delete, or import a document in the specified collection, this extension sends that update to BigQuery.
 You can then run queries on this mirrored dataset.

-Note that this extension only listens for _document_ changes in the collection, but not changes in any _subcollection_.
-You can, though, install additional instances of this extension to specifically listen to a subcollection or other collections in your database.
-Or if you have the same subcollection across documents in a given collection, you can use `{wildcard}` notation to listen to all those subcollections (for example: `chats/{chatid}/posts`).
+Note that this extension only listens for _document_ changes in the collection, but not changes in any _subcollection_ nested within.
+You can, though, install additional instances of this extension to specifically listen to a sub-collection or other collections in your database.

 #### Additional setup